ktsn/vue-hot-reload-loader/README.md

       {
         test: /\.js/,
         use: ['vue-hot-reload-loader', 'buble-loader'],
-        // You should specify where your components are by include option
+        // If and only if all your components are in `path/to/components` directory
-        include: /components/
+        include: path.resolve(__dirname, 'path/to/components')
       }
     ]
   }